-- You can always trim your overheads, but you certainly do not want to do anything which will affect the fabric of your business or the service delivery to your clients. - Remember: who else can meet and address client needs when those clients are changing their businesses fast in tough times? - When businesses still need to hire, but the market is tight and new skills demands abound, who else can bring professional focus and insight to areas like retention?
+Who else can meet and address client needs when those clients are changing their businesses fast in tough times?

+When they still need to hire, but the market is tight and new skills demands abound, who else can bring professional focus and insight to areas like retention?